 “Hey Google, change my name” or “Hey Google, call me [nickname]” for changing the nickname.

 So there we have it.
-Your complete guide on Google Assistant with a bunch of really neat tricks for 2019.
+Your complete guide on the Google Assistant app with a bunch of really neat tricks for 2019.
 The guide will be updated as Google adds new functionality.
 I also plan on releasing a more in-depth article on the situation surrounding Google’s privacy concerns.